joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/10/26/business/media/cnn-cuts-chris-licht.html?searchResultPosition=1

 **When Soup and Mashed Potatoes Are Thrown, Can the Earth Win?**\
-`The van Gogh and Monet paintings targeted in recent climates protests were unharmed.
+`The van Gogh and Monet paintings targeted in recent climate protests were unharmed.
 But a debate about tactics rages.`\
 https://nytimes.com/2022/10/26/climate/art-climate-protests-monet.html?searchResultPosition=2

 **Texas Goes Permitless on Guns, and Police Face an Armed Public**\